Corps Rhenania Tübingen

-Colors

-Members wear a ribbon around their chest colored in blue-white-red as a sign of their early members' origin in combination with a blue hat.
-The Corps' motto is “Omnes pro uno et unus pro omnibus!”
-(Lat.: All for one and one for all) as well as “Concordia firmat fortes!
-(Lat.: unity strengthens the strong).

 History

 Corps Rhenania was founded on the 7th of July 1827.
-The first constitution of the fraternity has been reported about in 1834.
+The first constitution of the fraternity was reported in 1834.
 In 1857, it was granted admission to the KSCV, a nationwide association of Corps in Germany and Austria that had been founded just a few years earlier.

 The Corps resides in a mansion that was the first to be built and dedicated to accommodate a fraternity.
-In the 19th century, fraternities usually assembled in local taverns where they were subject to their host's moods and becoming independent represented a novelty to the contemporary scene.
+In the 19th century, fraternities usually assembled in local taverns where they were subject to their host's moods, and becoming independent represented a novelty to the contemporary scene.
 The house is located on the top of many hills guarding the old market of Tuebingen, called Osterberg.
 Built in 1892, it saw two more extensions to meet the demands of a flourishing fraternity community.
 The last extension shaped the façade as it looks today.

 The Corps mourned many dead and wounded during World War I, but rising Nazi influence forced its members to shut down public membership activities to subsist clandestinely under false pretenses from 1938.
 After World War II was over, it was not until 1949 that the Corps reopened.
 Still, the house was occupied by French troops and was officially handed over in 1954.
 Renovations of the interior restored its traditional furniture.

 Within the above-mentioned KSCV the Corps belongs to a circle that devotes itself to the blue principle.
 This principle is also termed social principle and comprises the promotion of gentlemanly conduct and social behaviour in general.

+Symbols

+The fraternity's motto is Omnes pro uno et unus pro omnibus! or "All for one and one for all".
+Members wear a blue, white, and red ribbon around their chest as a sign of their early members' origin in combination with a blue hat.
+The Corps' motto is “Omnes pro uno et unus pro omnibus!”
+(Lat.: All for one and one for all) as well as “Concordia firmat fortes!
+(Lat.: unity strengthens the strong).